 Host a Small Business Saturday event

-Another idea for promoting your business on Small Business Saturday is to run an event.
+Another Small Business Saturday idea to promote your business is to host an event.
 Even if your focus is around celebrating your small business, you should still include an offer that incentivizes customers to attend.